Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureSubscriptions.md

 Please follow [link](../../onboardingGuide/enableASCAuditPolicies/){target=_blank} for steps.

-## STEP 7: Configure OS baseline and vulnerability scanning
+## STEP 7: Configure OS baseline and Vulnerability Assessment Solution
 **This step is optional.**
 Enabling Auto Provisioning of Azure Security Center monitoring agent and connect VMs to OMS workspace allows various OS baselines as defined by CIS automatically light up on the Cloudneeti dashboards.

-Deploy partner vulnerability scanning in Azure Security Center and installing the solution on multiple VMs allows to provide visibility into protection status and threat protection.
+Deploy partner Vulnerability Assessment Solution in Azure Security Center and installing the solution on multiple VMs allows to provide visibility into protection status and threat protection.

 Please follow [link](../../onboardingGuide/azureVulnerability/){target=_blank} for steps.